Ferrari (NYSE:RACE) Updates FY 2026 Earnings Guidance

-Ferrari (NYSE:RACE – Get Rating) last posted its quarterly earnings results on Wednesday, May 4th.
-The company reported $1.45 earnings per share for the quarter, beating analysts’ consensus estimates of $1.26 by $0.19.
-The firm had revenue of $1.33 billion during the quarter, compared to the consensus estimate of $1.17 billion.
+Ferrari (NYSE:RACE – Get Rating) last issued its quarterly earnings results on Wednesday, May 4th.
+The company reported $1.45 earnings per share for the quarter, topping analysts’ consensus estimates of $1.26 by $0.19.
 Ferrari had a return on equity of 40.26% and a net margin of 19.46%.
-On average, equities research analysts anticipate that Ferrari will post 4.88 EPS for the current fiscal year.
+The company had revenue of $1.33 billion for the quarter, compared to analyst estimates of $1.17 billion.
+On average, equities research analysts anticipate that Ferrari will post 4.88 earnings per share for the current fiscal year.

-A number of analysts have recently issued reports on the company.
-Credit Suisse Group reaffirmed a buy rating and issued a $285.00 price objective on shares of Ferrari in a research report on Friday, June 10th.
-Jefferies Financial Group raised Ferrari from an underperform rating to a hold rating and set a $180.00 price objective for the company in a research report on Monday, July 4th.
-StockNews.com cut Ferrari from a buy rating to a hold rating in a research report on Wednesday.
-JPMorgan Chase & Co. cut their price objective on Ferrari from $230.00 to $210.00 in a research report on Monday, April 25th.
-Finally, Exane BNP Paribas raised Ferrari from a neutral rating to an outperform rating and set a €255.00 ($265.63) price objective for the company in a research report on Tuesday, April 12th.
-Six equities research analysts have rated the stock with a hold rating and eleven have given a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Moderate Buy and a consensus target price of $243.55.

-A number of institutional investors have recently bought and sold shares of RACE.
-Compton Capital Management Inc. RI increased its stake in shares of Ferrari by 16.7% in the 1st quarter.
-Compton Capital Management Inc. RI now owns 1,400 shares of the company’s stock valued at $305,000 after purchasing an additional 200 shares during the last quarter.
-Private Advisor Group LLC increased its stake in shares of Ferrari by 54.8% in the 1st quarter.
-Private Advisor Group LLC now owns 1,553 shares of the company’s stock valued at $339,000 after purchasing an additional 550 shares during the last quarter.
-KB Financial Partners LLC increased its stake in shares of Ferrari by 20.1% in the 1st quarter.
-KB Financial Partners LLC now owns 1,718 shares of the company’s stock valued at $375,000 after purchasing an additional 287 shares during the last quarter.
-Cetera Investment Advisers increased its stake in shares of Ferrari by 9.2% in the 1st quarter.
-Cetera Investment Advisers now owns 2,556 shares of the company’s stock valued at $565,000 after purchasing an additional 215 shares during the last quarter.
-Finally, Blair William & Co.
-IL increased its stake in shares of Ferrari by 2.1% in the 1st quarter.
-Blair William & Co.
-IL now owns 3,112 shares of the company’s stock valued at $679,000 after purchasing an additional 65 shares during the last quarter.
-Hedge funds and other institutional investors own 38.36% of the company’s stock.
+Several institutional investors have recently made changes to their positions in the company.
+Vanguard Group Inc. grew its stake in shares of Ferrari by 3.7% during the first quarter.
+Vanguard Group Inc. now owns 4,242,136 shares of the company’s stock valued at $925,168,000 after acquiring an additional 151,938 shares in the last quarter.
+BlackRock Inc. grew its stake in shares of Ferrari by 3.3% during the first quarter.
+BlackRock Inc. now owns 1,066,538 shares of the company’s stock valued at $232,602,000 after acquiring an additional 33,643 shares in the last quarter.
+Dimensional Fund Advisors LP grew its stake in shares of Ferrari by 8.4% during the first quarter.
+Dimensional Fund Advisors LP now owns 67,953 shares of the company’s stock valued at $14,820,000 after acquiring an additional 5,286 shares in the last quarter.
+Invesco Ltd. grew its stake in shares of Ferrari by 12.2% during the first quarter.
+Invesco Ltd. now owns 51,451 shares of the company’s stock valued at $11,222,000 after acquiring an additional 5,579 shares in the last quarter.
+Finally, Allianz Asset Management GmbH grew its stake in shares of Ferrari by 6.8% during the first quarter.
+Allianz Asset Management GmbH now owns 50,329 shares of the company’s stock valued at $10,976,000 after acquiring an additional 3,225 shares in the last quarter.
+Institutional investors own 38.36% of the company’s stock.

 Ferrari Company Profile (Get Rating)